What Insulated Jacket Should I Buy?

 Box wall baffles allow the insulation to expand to its maximum loft, and the stitching is designed to reduce heat loss.

-Baffle size
+Baffle Size

 Wide baffles